birnevogel11/zuul-ls/README.md

+# zuul-ls (Zuul Language Server) + zuul-search

+> [!WARNING]
-# The project is still on heavily development.
+> The project is in ALPHA PHASE.
 It does not guarantee any compatibility.

-# zuul-ls (Zuul Language Server) + zuul-search

 zuul-ls and zuul-search aim to provide a more efficient way to search and edit [Zuul][zuul] CI config.